 Entering a year’s worth of hedges at one time means all the transactions will be based on a single, potentially anomalous spot rate.
-Hedges established only at the beginning of the year cannot respond to changes in forecasts, and periodic revaluations of exposures and derivatives as required by ASC 815/IFRS 9 could expose some hedge ineffectiveness as the year progresses.
+Hedges established only at the beginning of the year cannot respond to changes in forecasts, and periodic evaluations of exposures and derivatives, as required by ASC 815/IFRS 9, could expose some hedge ineffectiveness as the year progresses.

-Many firms eschew hedging because they do not feel they can adequately forecast many months ahead.
+Many firms eschew hedging because they do not feel that they can adequately forecast many months ahead.
 The very nature of layering means that the finance group will have 12-18 opportunities to adjust the forecast (and thus layer size) as new data becomes available.
-It is very flexible.
+Hence, it is very flexible.

-Additionally, many CFOs appreciate the ability to adapt hedge ratios depending on macro-economic conditions.
-Hedge ratios for each layer can be adjusted up or down depending on the CFOs predilections.
+Additionally, many CFOs appreciate the ability to adapt a hedge ratio depending on macroeconomic conditions.
+The hedge ratio for each layer can be adjusted up or down depending on the CFO’s predilections.

 The following represents how layered hedging would have worked over the past five years for EURUSD.
 The volatility was reduced from 1.43%/month to .53%/month, a 63% reduction.

 While 80% of organizations use spreadsheets for FP&A, the Association of Financial Professionals warns, “attempting to do a rolling forecast and hedge for a multimillion-dollar company in Excel is almost impossible.”
-Spreadsheets are prone to errors, broken links and erroneous formulas; so, finance spends more time fixing the tool than fixing the problem.
+Spreadsheets are prone to errors, broken links, and erroneous formulas.
+As a result, finance spends more time fixing the tool than fixing the problem.